influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## - prometheus.io/scrape: Required to enable scraping for this pod.
 Can also
   ##     use 'prometheus.io/scrape=false' annotation to opt-out entirely.
   ## - prometheus.io/scheme: If the metrics endpoint is secured then you will
-  ##     need to set this to 'https' & most likely set the tls config.
+  ##     need to set this to 'https' & most likely set the tls config
   ## - prometheus.io/path: If the metrics path is not /metrics, define it with
-  ##     this annotation.
+  ##     this annotation
   ## - prometheus.io/port: If port is not 9102 use this annotation

   ## Scrape 'settings' method options